rsr3rs/CSE455-bird-classification/README.md

 3. By looking at some of the instances where the model is confused, it does seem like some of them are either from a class where there are relatively few training examples, or where the bird photoed is in a weird position.
 It can be concluded that the model still has a reasonable performance.
+   Here are some of the examples which confused[^1] our model the most:

    <img src="sample_bird1.jpg" alt="Example 1" width="250" />
    <img src="sample_bird2.jpg" alt="Example 2" width="250" />